ADHD in women: Why it’s often not detected

 Is ADHD a medical condition?

-• Boys with ADHD often behave impulsively and are hyperactive.
-They have a strong urge to move and difficulties concentrating.
-They’re therefore more likely to be loud and stand out.
+• Boys with ADHD often lack impulse control and are mostly hyperactive.
+They suffer from motor restlessness – an irresistible urge to move about – and concentration difficulties.
+They’re likely to be loud and stand out.

-• Girls, on the other hand, suffer from the need to deflect attention and try not to stand out.
-This is one of the reasons why the disorder is often not detected in girls.
+• Girls, on the other hand, tend to suffer from inattentiveness and inner restlessness.
+They make an effort not to stand out, which is why they often appear passive.
+This is one of the reasons why ADHD is often not detected in girls.

 What’s the difference between ADHD and ADD?

 ADHD is divided into three different “subtypes”.
 Inattentive ADHD is mainly characterised by concentration difficulties and easy distractibility.
-In some cases, this is referred to as ADD.
+In some cases, this is referred to as ADD or attention deficit disorder without hyperactivity.
 In hyperactive-impulsive ADHD, hyperactivity and impulsivity are the main symptoms.
 Finally, there’s the combined type, in which hyperactivity and concentration difficulties are both prevalent.

 Early detection is important

 In order to improve the course of ADHD in children, early detection is important.
 If ADHD isn't detected, it’s difficult for the child to integrate into their environment.
-Children with ADHD often have difficulties at school and with their social life.
+This can continue into adulthood, and cause problems at school, in training, at work and in social situations.

 How can the diagnosis be improved in girls?

 In order to improve early diagnosis of ADHD, it’s first important to draw attention to the different symptoms in boys and girls.
 This is where gender-specific research, also known as gender medicine, comes in.
-If the symptoms in girls are better known, screening procedures and tests can be geared towards them – which will increase the chance of detecting and treating ADHD at an early stage.
+If the symptoms in women and girls are better known, screening procedures and tests can be geared towards them, which increases the chances of correct diagnoses and recognising ADHD cases earlier.

 Lack of attention